Animals Are My Passion

 Saving the world might be a stretch.
 However, changing the world – changing the world for better – is absolutely doable.

-Currently, I host four shows a week on the live stream platforms Facebook, Periscope, and Busker.
+Currently, I host weekly shows on a variety of live stream platforms, including Facebook and Periscop.
 These shows range from animal behavior, dog training, and general entertainment.
 I am reaching more people than ever and the numbers are only growing.

 Facebook Live Videos